sectrean/di-kit/README.md

 Use `di.WithService()` to register services with either a value or a constructor function.

-The function may accept any number and type of parameters which must also be registered with the `Container`.
-The service will be registered as the function return type, and may also return an `error`.
+Constructor functions may accept any number and type of parameters.
+These parameters will also be resolved from the `Container` and injected into the function.
+The function must return a service and may optionally return an error.
+The service is registered as the return type of the function.

 ### Resolving Services

+Services are resolved from the `Container` by calling `Resolve` with a type.
+Function services are resolved by first resolving parameters and then calling the registered function.
+The service (and error, optionally) will be returned by `Resolve`.

+If a requested service is not registered with the `Container`, or a dependency cycle is detected, an error will be returned.

 ### Closing Services